School Geography Trip to Marrakesh

 - 4 nights' full-board accommodation

-- Coach transfers to & from Marrakesh Airport
+- Coach transfers to and from Marrakesh Airport

 - Full-day guided tour of Marrakesh